beltoforion/Galaxy-Renderer/readme.txt

 ---------------------------------------------------------------------------------------

-  The rest of the code is published under the BSD-License:
+  The Code is published under the BSD-License:

   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in